 High Strength Multivitamins & Minerals: There are three nutrients that seem specially important for problem skin.
 For example, it has been shown that vitamin A builds resistance to skin infections and blemishes and that when zinc is lacking, the body can not properly utilize it’s vitamin A.

 B vitamins are also important for skin health, espacially riboflavin (B2) and pantothenic acid (B5) as they are reported to reduce facial oiliness.Chromium is also important since it is thought that the skins glucose tolerance is significantly impared in those with this problem.
 200μg is the sugested dose.

 Additionally, the anti-oxidants beta carotene, vitamins C and E plus the mineral selenium are needed for skin protection.
 Vitamin E also appears to lessen the likelyhood of scars.

-The fastest way to get appropiate levels of these nutrients into a patient is with a high stregnth Multi, such as Multi-Guard and then just adding a few extras such as additional zinc, as required.
+The fastest way to get appropiate levels of these nutrients into a patient is with a high stregnth Multi, and then just adding a few extras such as additional zinc, as required.

-Zinc: Even a multi such as Multi-Guard that contains a full 15mg os zinc can be insufficient for problem skin and additional zinc is needed.
+Zinc: Even a multi that contains a full of 15mg os zinc can be insufficient for problem skin and additional zinc is needed.
 Frequently, a further 15mg of zinc may be required as part of a short high dose course.
 Look for zinc in the citrate form since this is a form that is easily absorbed.

 Vitex: Vitex agnus-cactus (often referred to as Vitex) is a shrub that originates from the Meditarranean.
 Of its many uses, it has traditionally been used for menstrual related problem skin.